Emacs Lets You Calculate While You Write

 What happens when you're in the middle of a sentence and you need to insert a precisely calculated number in amongst your prose?
 Emacs let's you do just that using its built-in calculator.

 Let’s say you’re writing a recipe but you want to scale the ingredients down by one third.
 The recipe calls for 280g of flour.
 And you want to round to the nearest 10g.

-I applaud you if you can easily do that in your head—because I certainly can't.
-Also yes, it would be easy just to run your system's calculator app to get the answer, but why leave Emacs if you can help it?
-Doing it this way also saves you a bunch of manual copying and pasting.
+I applaud you if you can easily do that in your head—because I certainly can’t.
+And yes, it would be easy just to run your system’s calculator app to get the answer, but why leave Emacs if you can help it?
+Doing it this way also saves you a bunch of manual copying and pasting between apps.